spdx/spdx-spec/chapters/SPDX-license-expressions.md

 LGPL-2.1-only OR MIT OR BSD-3-Clause
 ```

+It is allowed to use the operator in lower case form `or`.

 ### D.4.3 Conjunctive "AND" operator <a name="D.4.3"></a>

 If required to simultaneously comply with two or more licenses, use the conjunctive binary "AND" operator to construct a new license expression, where both the left and right operands are a valid license expression values.